Base64 Encoder Online — Free, Instant, No Install

 Encoding a string takes three seconds:

 Need to go the other way?
-Click Swap & Decode to move the encoded output to the decoder, or switch to the Decode tab at the top.
+Click Swap & Decode to move the encoded output directly to the decoder, or switch to the Decode tab at the top.

 Base64 Encoding — What It Is and Why It Matters